markcmurphy/devdocs-portal/Customers.md

 Customer Addresses are the addresses that are associated with a Customer Account when customers enter a new billing or shipping address at checkout.
 They can also be set by the customer while logged in to their store account.

+Customer Addresses consist of a customer's address and phone number.Customers may have multiple addresses stored against them.

 ## Customer Attributes
 Customer Attributes are name-value pairs associated with a Customer.
 They are readable/writable via API only.